What is Pupil Premium?

 “The prime purpose of the pupil premium grant is to improve educational outcomes for disadvantaged children.” – West Sussex County Council

-From September 2012 we are required to publish online information about our allocation of Pupil Premium and how the money has been used.
+We are required to publish online information about our allocation of Pupil Premium and how the money has been used.